Allen-Synthesis/EuroPi/software/contrib/euclid.md

 ## Screensaver

 After 20 minutes the screen will automatically go blank.
-Pressing either button will wake the screen up and return to the channel menu.
+Pressing either button or rotating either knob will wake the screen up and return to the channel menu.